tvernum/x5/doc/types.md

 For example, the `CertificateChain` type can be converted to a `Sequence` of `Certificate` objects, and a `KeyPair` object can be converted to either its `PrivateCredential` or `PublicCredential`.

-Most commands and functions will automatically convert an object to the required type (is possible).
+Most commands and functions will automatically convert an object to the required type (if possible).
 For cases where the automatic conversion doesn't produce the correct result the `as` command can be used to explicitly convert a type.

 ## Types